cheqd/node-docs/docs/cheqd-cli/cheqd-cli-fee-abstraction.md

 #### Response

-1. The `ibc_denom` is the IBC denomination of the supported asset **on Osmsosis** (not the IBC denomination of the asset on cheqd).
+1. The `ibc_denom` is the IBC denomination of the supported asset **on cheqd** (not the IBC denomination of the asset on Osmosis).
+2. The `osmosis_pool_token_denom_in` is the IBC denomination of the asset on Osmosis.
+3. The `pool_id` is the ID of the liquidity pool on Osmosis that is used for the conversion.
-2. If the `status` is `0`, the IBC denomination is allowed for transactions.
+4. If the `status` is `0`, the IBC denomination is allowed for transactions.
 If the `status` is `1`, the IBC denomination is not allowed for transactions.
 Also, if the IBC denomination is not included in the response, it is not allowed for transactions.
+The status can vary based on the relaying channel and whether outdated and / or frozen or not.

 ### Querying allowed IBC denominations via REST API